Nafusi language

-Nafusi (also spelt Nefusi; Ažbali / Maziɣ / Mazoɣ or Tanfust) is a Berber language spoken in the Nafusa Mountains (Adrar 'n Infusen), a large area in northwestern Libya.
-Its primary speakers are the Ibadi Muslim communities around Jadu, Nalut (Lalut) and Yafran.
+Nafusi (also spelt Nefusi; Ažbali or Maziɣ / Mazoɣ) is a Berber language spoken in the Nafusa Mountains (Adrar 'n Infusen), a large area in northwestern Libya.
+Its primary speakers are the Ibadi Muslim communities around Jadu, Nalut (Lalut), and Yafran.

 The dialect of Yefren in the east differs somewhat from that of Nalut and Jadu in the west.
 Old Nafusi phrases appear in Ibadite manuscripts as early as the 12th century.

 The dialect of Jadu is described in some detail in Beguinot (1931).
 Motylinski (1898) describes the dialect of Jadu and Nalut as spoken by a student from Yefren.

-Nafusi shares several innovations with the Zenati languages, but unlike these Berber varieties, it maintains prefix vowels before open syllables.
-For example, ufəs "hand" < *afus, rather than Zenati fus.
-It appears especially closely related to Sokni and Siwi to its east.
+Nafusi shares several innovations with the Zenati languages, but unlike these Berber varieties, it preserves the initial vowel in words where Zenati has dropped it.
+For example: ufəs "hand" < *afus, rather than Zenati fus.
+It appears especially closely related to the Sokna and Siwi languages to its east.